felixsch/gsoc2015-tinykdump/README.md

 ###Timetable

 * #####Now — 2 April (pre-selection phase)
   Looking into the kernel sources to fully grasp the concept of CMA and pstore.
 Working on proof-of-concept patches for dynamic memory reservation and crashkernel pstore integration.
-Discussing possible implementations. _(Vacation from 2 till 6 April)_
+Discussing possible implementations.
+  _(Vacation from 2 till 6 April)_

 * #####6 April — 27 April (pre-selection phase)
   Implement a proof-of-concept python service which allows basic kexec loading (without secure boot).
-Learning about how secure boot/ secure mode works and working on a testing/debugging strategy.
+Learning about how secure boot / secure mode works and working on a testing/debugging strategy.
 Discussing possible implementations of the service.

 * #####27 April - 6 May (pre-coding phase)
   Write the real CMA kernel patch _(Vacation from 6 till 11 May)_

 * #####11 May — 24 May (pre-coding phase)
   Testing the CMA patch implementation and debugging/fixing potential issues.
 Getting the patch community reviewed.
   Writing a blogpost about my progress, the current status of my work and my new insights.

 * #####25 May — 31 May (first coding phase)
   Implementing the real pstore kernel patch

 * #####31 May — 14 June (first coding phase)
   Testing the pstore patch and debugging/fixing potential issues.
 Getting the patch community reviewed.
 Applying further changes to the dynamic memory reservation patches if requested.
 Writing a blog post about what I have learned about pstore and what I have done so far.

 * #####14 June — 26 June (first coding phase)
   Building kernel images for x86/x86\_64 with both patches applied.
 Running tests on virtual systems and hardware that are available to me.
 Fixing issues which are found while testing.
-Writing a blogpost on the proper testing of kernel patchesy. __Optional__: Building the images on a RHEL base and testing them.
+Writing a blogpost on the proper testing of kernel patches. __Optional__: Building the images on a RHEL base and testing them.

 * ###26 June Midterm evaluation

 * #####26 June — 14 July (second coding phase)
   Implementing the python service with features described in "implementation details".

 * #####14 July — 1 August (second coding phase)
   Testing the service and fixing potential issues.
 Testing on virtual systems and hardware that is available to me.
   Writing about the current status of my work on my blog.

 * #####1 August - 21 August (second coding phase)
   More testing and bug fixing.
-If further changes to the patches have to be done, it should be happen at this point.
+If further changes to the patches have to be done, it should happen at this point.
   Writing documentation for the service like creating manpages etc.

 * #####Future
   After Google Summer of Code I will port tinykdump to other distributions like OpenSUSE and Debian.
-If not already done: Port the dynamic reservation patches to other platforms if possible.
-I'm happy to maintain the tinykdump package in Fedora.
+If not already
+  done: Port the dynamic reservation patches to other platforms if possible.
+I'd be happy to maintain the tinykdump package in Fedora.

 ###About me